How Long Does a Car Battery Last?

 If you don’t start your engine for a month at a time, there is almost no effect from driving style.

-The same is true if you use your car every day for half an hour or an hour or so at a time.
+The same is true if you use your car for half an hour or an hour or so every day.

 Maintenance

 Cars need batteries for their ignition systems.
-A car battery is a kind of rechargeable cell, and the battery’s life depends on how it is charged and discharged.
+A car battery is a rechargeable cell, and its life depends on how it is charged and discharged.

-Car batteries are designed to provide bursts of power to start cars but must also give power to the car’s electrical system while the engine isn’t running.
+Car batteries are designed to provide bursts of power to start cars but must also power the car’s electrical system when the engine isn’t running.

 This requires sophisticated maintenance in trickle-charging while the vehicle is running and careful monitoring while it’s not.